alissatroiano/Milestone-2/TESTING.md

     * Answer a question correctly and move on to next question
     * Call quiz in console again to ensure the score and questionIndex are incremented by 1 and questions array remains 10.
     * Get a question wrong and repeat step
-    * Declared test, ‘passed’
+    * Declare test, ‘pass’

 3. Console Test 2 - Questions Test
     * Open game in browser
     * Open Chrome Developer Tools and visit the console
     * Type, 'questions' into console and inspect log
     * Review array after it is logged to the console
-    * Declared test, ‘passed’
+    * Declare test, ‘pass’

-4. Console Test 3 - jQuery noConflict()
+## Navigation

+1. Navigation Test 1 - Modal Title
-    * Open game in browser
+    * Open web application in browser
-    * Open Chrome Developer Tools and visit the console
-    * Call each function from the game
-    * Notice a Type Error on line 78
-    * Research the issue and determine the cause to be conflicting versions of jQuery (most likely as a result of Bootstrap)
-    * Add `var $ = jQuery.noConflict();` to the top of question.js
-    * Refresh browser and open Chrome Dev Tools Console
+    * Navigate to navbar links
+    * Click, 'How to Play'
+    * Close modal
+    * Answer a question and close modal
+    * Click on, 'How to Play'
+    * **Discover a bug:** This modal's title is changing because class `modal-title` is being manipulated by jQuery
+    * Change the class name to `directions-title`
+    * Save and commit code
-    * Type showProgress and showScores to ensure error warning is now eliminated
+    * Reload browser and ensure error is resolved
+    * Declare test, ‘pass’

+2. Navigation Test 2 - Remove Active State
+    * Open web application on mobile device.
+    * Click on navbar toggle icon.
+    * Click on, 'play'.
+    * Acknowledge that the anchor link works.
+    * **Discover a bug:**  Expanded navigation does not automatically close after clicking on a link.
+    * Refer to Milestone 1 (where this also happened) for solution code.
+    * Add the `Remove Active State Script` to index.html
+    * Save and commit updated code.
+    * Check on mobile again.
-    * Declared test, ‘passed’
+    * Declare test, ‘pass’

 ## Test Driven Development with Jasmine